 How To Apply

-Applicants should submit a cover letter, resume and writing sample addressed to Kevin M. Cremin, Director of Litigation for Disability and Aging Rights, and transmitted by e-mail to email@example.com with “Immigration Staff Attorney” in the subject line.
+Applicants should submit a cover letter, resume and writing sample addressed to Elise Brown, Director of Housing Litigation, and transmitted by e-mail to email@example.com with “Housing Rights Staff Attorney” in the subject line.
 We encourage all applicants to include in their cover letter a statement about how your background or experience might contribute to the diversity and perspective of our office.
 Please indicate where you saw this ad.
-Applications must be received by November 26, 2018.
-Early applications encouraged.
+Applications must be received by November 20, 2018.
+Early applications are appreciated.
+Interviews will be conducted on a rolling basis.
 No telephone calls please.